Ducki67/Reboot-Ultimate-latest/README.md

 - [x] Siphon (Animation, Health, and Materials)
 - [x] Spawning Quaternion
 - [x] Fixed Foundations (minus maybe some stuff on s17)
-- [x] Fixed Editing
 - [x] Fixed S18+ Win Screen
+- [x] Fixed S19 Traps (s/o sweefy)

 ## UI:

-- [x] Bot Rework - Toggle Between Reboot Bots, and Player Bots
 - [x] Recolored to be dark mode.
 - [x] You can now choose playlists in the Pre-Game tabs, instead of pasting the ID.
+- [x] New Pregame Bots Tab, with configurable settings, like changing the bot's name, cosmetics, and functionality.
 - [x] Added Players Tab
 - [x] Toggle Victory Crown Slomo
-- [x] Added more indicators (Started, Ended, Gamemode, Players)
+- [x] Added more indicators (Uptime, Started, Ended, Gamemode, Players)
 - [x] Zone Tab now shows a status message when you click to pause/skip zone.

 ## Commands (compared to old reboot ultimate):